-The LHA will not discriminate on the basis of race, color, creed, religion, national or ethnic origin or citizenship, ancestry, sex, familial status, disability, sexual orientation, gender identity, military/veteran status, source of income, age or other basis prohibited by local, state or federal law in any aspect of its housing programs.
+Louisiana Housing Authority (LHA) will not discriminate based on race, color, creed, religion, national or ethnic origin or citizenship, ancestry, sex, familial status, disability, sexual orientation, gender identity, military/veteran status, source of income, age or other basis prohibited by local, state, or federal law in any aspect of its housing programs.

-LHA will promote equal opportunity and nondiscrimination in compliance with all state and federal laws and regulations including but not limited to The Fair Housing Amendments Act of 1988, Section 504 of the Rehabilitation Act of 1973, The Americans with Disabilities Act of 1990, Title VI of the Civil Rights Act and the Age Discrimination Act of 1975.
+Louisiana Housing Authority (LHA) will promote equal opportunity and nondiscrimination in compliance with all state and federal laws and regulations including but not limited to The Fair Housing Amendments Act of 1988, Section 504 of the Rehabilitation Act of 1973, The Americans with Disabilities Act (ADA-1990), Title VI of the Civil Rights Act and the Age Discrimination Act of 1975.

-To further its commitment to full compliance with applicable civil rights laws, LHA will provide Federal/State/local information to applicants for and participants in the PBV program regarding discrimination and any recourse available to them if they believe they may be victims of discrimination.
-Such information will be made available with the application, and all applicable fair housing Information and Discrimination Complaint Forms will be made available at the LHA office.
+To further its commitment to full compliance with applicable civil rights laws, Louisiana Housing Authority (LHA) will provide Federal/State/local information to applicants for and participants in the Project-Based Voucher (PBV) program regarding discrimination and any recourse available to them if they believe they may be victims of discrimination.
+Such information will be made available with the application, and all applicable Fair Housing Information and Discrimination Complaint Forms will be made available at Louisiana Housing Authority (LHA) office.
 In addition, all written information and advertisements will contain the appropriate Equal Opportunity language and logo.

-The LHA will assist any family that believes they have suffered illegal discrimination by providing those with copies of the housing discrimination form.
-The LHA will also assist them in completing the form, if requested, and will provide them with the address of the nearest HUD Office of Fair Housing and Equal Opportunity.
+Louisiana Housing Authority (LHA) will assist any family that believes they have suffered illegal discrimination by providing copies of the Housing Discrimination Form.
+Louisiana Housing Authority (LHA) will also assist in completing the form, if requested, and will provide the address of the nearest HUD Office of Fair Housing and Equal Opportunity.